nimbuldev/wt-shrink/README.md

 # ResizeTerminal

-ResizeTerminal is a PowerShell module that temporarily resizes your terminal window when running commands, creating a "ribbon" effect for commands with extensive output.
+ResizeTerminal is a PowerShell module that temporarily resizes your terminal window when running certain commands, creating a "ribbon" effect for commands with long output.
 After the command completes, the terminal returns to its original size.
+Primarily intended for me to babysit build processes while saving screen space.

 ![ResizeTerminal Demo](images/demo-main.gif)

 ## Features

--   Automatically shrinks your terminal window when running commands
+-   Automatically shrinks your terminal window when running configured commands
 -   Smooth animations when resizing (with customizable easing functions)
--   Easily create shims for your most-used commands
+-   Easily create and manage shims for your most-used commands
 -   Trigger resizing only when specific arguments are used
 -   Works with Windows Terminal, PowerShell, cmd, and other console applications
 -   Works great with [Windows-Terminal-Quake](https://github.com/flyingpie/windows-terminal-quake)